voicegain/platform/ANNOUNCE.md

+### Minor release 1.11.0 is scheduled for 8/1/2020 between 2pm and 5pm CST.

+Features in this release:
+* First availability of RTC Callback API support.
+You can use it to build speech-enabled interactive telephone applications, e.g., IVR or Voicebots.
+For more info see our [Knowledge Base section about RTC Callback API](https://support.voicegain.ai/hc/en-us/categories/360003858271-RTC-Callback-API).

 ### Known Issues

 * Issue #572: on Firefox browser microphone capture end signal is not received on server side.
 The Transcription hangs in "Processing" stage.